Trying to decide whether to visit Crete in winter? Or perhaps you already have plans and you want to know what to do once you get here?

 Crete has been producing wine since at least the Minoan age, and they’re very proud of their local tradition.
 However, it’s not exactly easy to find great Cretan wine outside of the island.
 While here, make sure to get recommendations for the best local wine from your servers.
 It’s a great way to learn about which wine pairs best with which Cretan dish.

 If you want to take your wine knowledge to the next level, go on a Cretan winery tour.
-Including hotel pickup, several winery stops, visits at a local village, and a delicious Cretan lunch, it’s a great introduction to this important part of island heritage.
+Including hotel pickup, several winery stops, visits to a local village, and a delicious Cretan lunch, it’s a great introduction to this important part of island heritage.

 Enjoy Heraklion’s Restaurant and Cafe Scene